profadityasaxena/AZ400_ExamPrep_A_Project_Based_Course/01_enterprise_devops/Implementation/IMPLEMENTATION.md

-## 🌐 Deployment Environment Strategy
+## 🌐 PART 1 - Deployment Environment Strategy

 To align with enterprise DevOps practices, this project uses a **three-tier environment model** for testing, validation, and release.